 Future collections will occur on the

-or other licensed applicators will be verified by a Pennsylvania Department of
+received from farmers or other licensed applicators will be verified by a

-products that are or have been registered for sale or use in the Commonwealth
+Only pesticide products that are or have been registered for sale or use

-materials are classified as Universal Waste Pesticides and will be collected,
+classified as Universal Waste Pesticides and will be collected, packaged, transported

-packaged, transported and disposed of in accordance with all applicable rules
+and disposed of in accordance with all applicable rules and regulations.
+The

 Homeowners: CHEMSWEEP is not a